 “It’s just something you’ll have to get used to.”

 Lucio Fulci does it again.
 He creates another nearly incomprehensible mess of a movie with gore so amazing that us gore-hounds just can’t seem to see the crap that is the rest of the film.
 A little New York family move into an old house outside of Boston.
 What they don’t know (maybe) is that the house has a history.

 There’s gore here, but not as much as you would think.
-There’s a bit at the beginning (along with some boobs), two very short scenes about 45 minutes later and then a fairly gory ending…that made no sense at all!
+There’s a bit at the beginning, two very short scenes about 45 minutes later and then a fairly gory ending…that made no sense at all!
 And it showed that Italians just don’t care about their kids.
 This kid is shown all kinds of graphic gore and has axes thrown all around him.
 It’s just weird.
 But it did make the last 20 minutes more intense than the rest of the movie.